Bower & Collier Family Tree

 By a process of elimination, I decided to accept information in the IGI that:

-- Ann Collier born 28.2.1840 was not the first born of Charles & Eliza (Adams) Collier, i.e. Charles & Eliza married on 25.8.1822 and by 1841 had 10 children.
+- Ann Collier born 28.2.1840 was not the first born of Charles & Eliza (Adams) Collier, i.e. Charles & Eliza married on 25.8.1822 and by 1841 had 10 children:

-- James Collier's wife may have been Elizabeth Mason who he married on 22.12.1785.
+- James Collier's wife might have been Elizabeth Mason for whom there was a potential marriage on 22.12.1785:

 Progress 2008